LiePingWei/find-my-ncs/doc/overview.rst

    :local:
    :depth: 2

-The nRF Connect SDK, together with this Find My add-on and nRF52 SoCs, provide a single-chip Bluetooth Low Energy accessory solution that fulfills the requirements defined by the MFi program for the Find My Network (FMN).
+The nRF Connect SDK, together with this Find My add-on and Nordic Semiconductor SoCs, provide a single-chip Bluetooth Low Energy accessory solution that fulfills the requirements defined by the MFi program for the Find My Network (FMN).

 nRF Connect SDK
 ***************